Women's suffrage in the United Kingdom: Background

-Both before and after the 1832 Reform Act there were some who advocated that women should have the right to vote in parliamentary elections.
-After the enactment of the Reform Act, the MP Henry Hunt argued that any woman who was single, a taxpayer and had sufficient property should be allowed to vote.
+Both before and after the Reform Act 1832 there were some who advocated that women should have the right to vote in parliamentary elections.
+After the enactment of the Reform Act 1832, the MP Henry Hunt argued that any woman who was single, a taxpayer and had sufficient property should be allowed to vote.
 One such wealthy woman, Mary Smith, was used in this speech as an example.

 The Chartist Movement, which began in the late 1830s, has also been suggested to have included supporters of female suffrage.
 There is some evidence to suggest William Lovett, one of the authors of the People's Charter wished to include female suffrage as one of the campaign's demands but chose not to on the grounds that this would delay the implementation of the charter.
 Although there were female Chartists, they largely worked toward universal male suffrage.
 At this time most women did not have aspirations to gain the vote.

 There is a poll book from 1843 that clearly shows thirty women's names among those who voted.
 These women were playing an active role in the election.
 On the roll, the wealthiest female elector was Grace Brown, a butcher.
 Due to the high rates that she paid, Grace Brown was entitled to four votes.

-Lilly Maxwell cast a high-profile vote in Britain in 1867 after the Great Reform Act of 1832.
+Lilly Maxwell cast a high-profile vote in Britain in 1867 after the Great Reform Act 1832.
 Maxwell, a shop owner, met the property qualifications that otherwise would have made her eligible to vote had she been male.
 In error, her name had been added to the election register and on that basis she succeeded in voting in a by-election – her vote was later declared illegal by the Court of Common Pleas.
 The case gave women's suffrage campaigners great publicity.

 Outside pressure for women's suffrage was at this time diluted by feminist issues in general.
 Women's rights were becoming increasingly prominent in the 1850s as some women in higher social spheres refused to obey the gender roles dictated to them.
 Feminist goals at this time included the right to sue an ex-husband after divorce (achieved in 1857) and the right for married women to own property (fully achieved in 1882 after some concession by the government in 1870).

 The issue of parliamentary reform declined along with the Chartists after 1848 and only reemerged with the election of John Stuart Mill in 1865.
 He stood for office showing direct support for female suffrage and was an MP in the run up to the second Reform Act.